rgoshen/notes/testing/javascript/javascript.vanilla.testing.jasmine.md

 ### Why test

-- Manual testing is boring and error prone
+- Manual testing is boring and error-prone
   - So we tend to not re-run things that “work”
   - And therefore don’t notice when they break
   - small programs we can manually check all pieces of functionality before pushing our code